 - Providing richer data thanks to powerful event tech software, which gives marketers access to various insights regarding their attendees’ experiences and behaviors.
 Subsequently, marketers can use this data to improve their webinars and achieve a bigger impact

-As a result, webinars help organizations and marketers to:
+As a result, webinars help marketers:

 - Increase brand awareness